fbpx

 Meanwhile, back in Blighty, gin became the drink of the poor, due to strange tax laws leading to “gin joints” and “mother’s ruin” as the phrases we know today.
 Heck, there were even riots when the government attempted to reign in the gin.

-But what has all of that to do with the Balearic island of Menorca?
+But what does all of this have to do with visiting a gin distillery in Menorca?

 Juniper berries in a basket at a Mahon gin distillery in Menorca